ullrich001/NetBeansProjects/README.md

-This directory holds the files created for Daniel Ullrich's 2018 Object Oriented Programming Class
+This repository holds the files created for Daniel Ullrich's 2018 Object Oriented Programming Class